kesteckb/COMSM-SEGP/SprintsAndProjectManagement/README.md

       - Improve the colour scheme and graphics
       - Start incorporating responsive website design

 Users stories were used to guide each sprint and the above goals.
-While the goal was to complete user stories within one sprint, unforeseen complications and competing priorities sometimes caused delayed.
+While the goal was to complete user stories within one sprint, unforeseen complications and competing priorities sometimes caused delays.
 When a user story was delayed, we evaluated the task to determine the root cause of the delay.
 We then adjusted future sprint planning to prevent similar delays in the future.

 ![Image](SprintDiagram.png)

 During our sprints, three main features served as highlights for our project:

 1. During Sprint III, when we finished the basic functionality for the quiz component we were much closer to accomplishing our minimum viable product.
 At this stage, we had connected the quiz to our food database and could pull question contents and information from it.
 The user could also complete a quiz that logged the total amount of sugar from their quiz answers.
 This was the most critical step in our project.